 - Charles Drew: Inventor of the blood plasma bank

 Each of these inventors has a unique and inspiring story.
 Want to learn more and honor these great inventors on National Inventors' Day?
-Here are 4 engaging National Inventors' Day activities you can do with preschool, kindergarten, and elementary aged kids:
+Here are 4 engaging National Inventors' Day activities you can do with preschool, kindergarten, and elementary kids:

 National Inventors' Day is a great time of year to read about Black inventors!
 There are lots of great children's books that feature inspiring stories about Black inventors, and these books can help teach kids about the importance of innovation and creativity.

 Some good biographies for young readers and listeners include:

 Whoosh!
 Lonnie Johnson's Super-Soaking Stream of Inventions by Chris Barton

 - Readers will learn about the former NASA engineer who had more than 120 patents and created one of the world's most popular toys, the Super Soaker water gun.